BelikeMJ/SML_T2/README.md

 - `1` → user likes the movie
 - `0` → user does not like the movie

+The task is formulated as a binary classification problem that predicts whether a user likes a movie based on user-item interactions and engineered features.
 ---

 # Experimental Design